-Seven states have established independent nonpartisan or multiparty commissions as a way to reduce partisanship in the process of drawing congressional and/or state legislative districts.
-In Arizona and Iowa, such redistricting systems have produced legislative districts that are compact, contiguous, and reflective of their communities.
+Some states have tried to reduce partisanship in the creation of congressional and state legislative districts.
+Independent nonpartisan or multiparty commissions are tasked with this job.
+Arizona and Iowa are two states that have used such redistricting systems.
+The resulting legislative districts are compact, contiguous, and reflective of their communities.
 In both states, bipartisan commissions that do not include legislators, lobbyists, or potential candidates draw districts based on communities of shared interest rather than on incumbency or party affiliation.
 Similarly, Californians passed an initiative in 2008 to establish an independent citizens’ commission to redraw legislative districts, which has helped to decrease gridlock and hold legislators more accountable.
-Efforts are underway in at least another half-dozen states to establish similar commissions either through ballot initiatives or legislation.
-In 2015, redistricting reform efforts were given a significant boost when the US Supreme Court upheld the constitutionality of an Arizona ballot initiative to remove state legislators from the process of drawing district lines in Arizona State Legislature v.
+In 2015, redistricting reform efforts were given a significant boost when the U.S. Supreme Court upheld the constitutionality of an Arizona ballot initiative to remove state legislators from the process of drawing district lines in Arizona State Legislature v.
 Arizona Independent Redistricting Commission.

-The redistricting process should be transparent and provide a meaningful opportunity for interested parties and the public to participate effectively
+The redistricting process should provide a meaningful opportunity for interested parties and the public to participate.

 - respect communities of interest, city and county boundaries, and visible geographic features; and